dward2/BME547/Assignments/custom_class_assignment.md

         blood to the recipient patient that is sent as a parameter.
       * This method should receive a single parameter that will be another instance of the `Patient` class.
+      * This method should verify that the parameter is a `Patient` instance.
+If not, a `TypeError` should be raised with an appropriate error message.
       * If the current patient can donate to the recipient, this method should create a tuple as `(<mrn>, <name>)` where `<mrn>` and `<name>` are the mrn and name of the current patient and this tuple should be